If you are looking to apply for a new driver's license, you are likely to be either a new resident to the Bay State or a first-time driver.

 - Proof of your signature*.

-- Proof of Massachusetts residency if you're 18 or older.*
+- Proof of Massachusetts residency.

 *Consult the Driver's Manual for acceptable forms of identification.